-If an employee develops symptoms or they have come in contact with an infected case, they need to inform their employer.
+If an employee develops symptoms or they have come in contact with an infected case, they need to inform their employer and provide any contact log information.
 They should immediately follow the self-isolation recommendations.
 All information provided by the employee must be treated confidentially.